chrisryan91/JavaScript-Mini-Arcade/README.md

 - [Am I responsive?](https://ui.dev/amiresponsive) was used to verify responsiveness of website of different devices.
 - [Balsamiq](https://balsamiq.com/) was used to generate Wireframe images.
-- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used in the entire development process equally for HTML, CSS and JavaScript
+- [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) was used in the entire development process equally for HTML, CSS and JavaScript.
-- [FontAwesome](https://fontawesome.com/) was used for icons in information bar
+- [FontAwesome](https://fontawesome.com/) was used for icons in information bar.
-- GitHub was used for version control and hosting.
+- [GitHub](https://github.com) was used for version control and hosting.
-- Google Fonts was used to import and alter fonts on the website.
+- [Google Fonts](https://fonts.google.com/) was used to import and alter fonts on the website.
-- W3C was used for HTML and CSS validation.
+- [W3C](https://www.w3.org) was used for HTML and CSS validation.
-- JSHint was used for Javascript validation.
+- [JSHint](https://jshint.com/) was used for JavaScript validation.
-- Color-hex.com was used to get a colour palette
+- [Colour-Hex](https://www.color-hex.com/) was used to get a colour palette.

 ## Deployment